 Our work focuses on the interdisciplinary effects of emergence, biomimetics and the evolutionary computation of design and production technologies, which are developed as creative inputs for new architectural and urban design processes.
-Building on the achievements of our past studies, we will include greater involvement from experts in the fields of component systems and material computation, urban physics and algorithmic urban design, engineering, advanced computation and computationally driven fabrication.
-We will continue our Masterclass series for the fifth year, along with lectures, tutorials and workshops from Wolf Mangelsdorf (Buro Happold), Achim Menges (ICD Stuttgart), Francis Aish (Applied Research and Development - and partner in Foster + Partners), Jordi Truco (HYBRIDa), Janet Barlow (Urban Physics, Reading), Sergi Valverde (Complex Systems Lab, Universitat Pompeu Fabra) and Suryansh Chandra (Zaha Hadid Architects).
+Building on our achievements, we will include greater involvement from experts in the fields of material computation, urban physics and algorithmic urban design, engineering, advanced computation, and computationally driven fabrication.
+We continue to organise lectures, tutorials and workshops from industry leaders, including Wolf Mangelsdorf (BuroHappold), Francis Aish (Foster + Partners), Achim Menges (ICD Stuttgart), Jordi Truco and Sylvia Felipe (Hybrida/Elisava) and Suryansh Chandra (Automata Technologies).

 The instruments of analysis and design in Emergent Technologies are computational processes.
 The seminar courses and core studio are designed to familiarise students with these instruments, their associated conceptual fields and with their application to architectural design research.
 The courses are thematically and instrumentally cross-linked with the core studio and each other.
-Core studio 1 centres on the exploration of material systems and their development into distinct surfaces and assemblies.
+Core Studio 1 centres on the exploration of material systems and their development into distinct surfaces and assemblies.
 These assemblies demonstrate the potential for integrated structural and environmental performance, which produces local ‘microclimatic’ variations that define spatial arrangement.
-In core studio 2 we examine urban systems and generate new material, social and ecological organisations as part of an investigation into a larger, more complex piece of the city.
+In Core Studio 2 we examine urban systems and generate new material, social and ecological organisations as part of an investigation into a larger, more complex piece of the city.

-Core Studio 1 and 2 - Active Systems
+Core Studio 1 & 2

 Core Studio 1 - Material Systems